 Then the size of the resized version will be 800x700 px.

-Thus, if the original image is smaller than the specified setting, the image size will not change - the image will undergo only compression.
+Thus, if the original image is smaller than the specified setting, the image size will not change - the image will undergo compression only.
 In this case, the gain will be achieved only by image optimization (compression).

-And in the first two examples, the gain from using OptiPic will come not only thanks to optimization algorithms (compression), but also because of the reduction in image size.
+But as for the first two examples, the gain from using OptiPic will be achieved not only through optimization (compression) algorithms, but also because of the reduction in image size.